bricaud/personal-blog/_posts/2017-08-25-entropy-in-decision-trees.md

 > Entropy is an indicator on how messy your data is.

-![Messy room](/images/entropy/messy_room.jpg "My Kids messy room")

-Imagine you are about to tidy your room.
+Imagine you are about to tidy your room, or your kids' room.
 Usually you use a subjective measure to estimate how messy is it. (not everyone has the same measure :), but this is not the topic here).
 You know that objects must be on the shelves and probably grouped together, by type: books with books, toys with other toys ...

+![Messy room](/images/entropy/messy_room.jpg "My Kids messy room")

 Fortunately, the visual inspection can be replaced by a more mathematical approach for the data.
 A mathematical function exists for estimating the mess among mathematical objects and we can apply it to our data.
 The requirement of this function is that it provides a minimal value if there is the same kind of objects in the set and a maximal value if there is a uniform mixing of objects with different labels (or categories) in the set.

-## Why entropy and decision trees?
+## Why entropy in decision trees?

 In decision trees, the goal is to tidy the data.
 You try to separate your data and group the samples together in the classes they belong to.
 You know their label since you construct the trees from the training set.
 You maximize the purity of the groups as much as possible each time you create a new node of the tree (meaning you cut your set in two).
 Of course at the end of the tree you want to have a clear answer.